 Background and Research Interests

 After beginning her career working in algorithms at MIT, she was one of the pioneer researchers in the area of computational molecular biology and, together with the many students she has mentored, has been instrumental in defining the field.
 Professor Berger has won numerous awards including a National Science Foundation Career Award and the Biophysical Society's Dayhoff Award for research.
 In 1999 Professor Berger was named one of Technology Review Magazine's inaugural TR100 as a top young innovator of the twenty-first century, in 2004, was elected as a Fellow of the Association for Computing Machinery, and in 2010, received the RECOMB Test of Time Award.
-She was recently elected to the American Academy of Arts and Sciences, received the Margaret Pittman Director's Award at the NIH, was elected as Fellow of the International Society for Computational Biology (ISCB), American Institute of Medical and Biological Engineering (AIMBE), and American Mathematical Society (AMS), and received an Honorary Doctorate from EPFL.
+She was recently elected to serve as a Member-at-Large of the Section on Mathematics at American Association for the Advancement of Science (AAAS).
+She is also an elected member of the American Academy of Arts and Sciences.
+In addition she received the Margaret Pittman Director's Award at the NIH, was elected as Fellow of the International Society for Computational Biology (ISCB), American Institute of Medical and Biological Engineering (AIMBE), and American Mathematical Society (AMS), and received an Honorary Doctorate from EPFL.
 She currently serves as Vice President of the ISCB, Head of the steering committee for RECOMB, and member of Sloan Fellowship Selection Committee.
 She also serves on the Executive Editorial Board of Journal of Computational Biology and as member of the editorial boards of Annual Reviews for Biomedical Data Science, Genome Biology, Bioinformatics, IEEE/ACM TCBB, and Cell Systems.
 In addition, Professor Berger is an Associate Member of the Broad Institute, Faculty member of Harvard/MIT Health Science & Technology, and Affiliated Faculty of Harvard Medical School.
+Recently she has